Flag of Weihaiwei: History

 "The design of the flag hitherto used by the Commissioner of this Dependency is a dragon on the Union Jack and is in my opinion quite unsuitable.
 I have therefore to request that the Crown Agents may be instructed to have made for the use of the Commissioner two new flags, the device of the Mandarin Duck being substituted for the Dragon, which is as you are aware the national emblem of China and not appropriate in the case of a British Dependency".

-Following the letter, King Edward VII approved the change of design of the flag for both the Commissioner's flag and the blue ensign in 1903.
+Following the letter, King Edward VII approved the change of design for both the Commissioner's flag and the blue ensign in 1903.
 He also provided for the flag to be used for merchant shipping as the merchant ensign.
-In 1930, when the lease did expire following negotiations with the Republic of China, it was the British flag that was lowered at the handover ceremony and not the flag of Weihaiwei.
+In 1930, when the lease expired after negotiations with the Republic of China, it was the British flag that was lowered at the handover ceremony and not the flag of Weihaiwei.

 Design

-The flag was designed as a British blue ensign defaced with a badge of two Mandarin ducks.
-The ducks consist of a male in the foreground and a female in the background drinking from a stream while standing on a reed-covered bank.
+The flag was designed as a British Blue Ensign defaced with a badge featuring two Mandarin ducks: a male in the foreground and a female in the background drinking from a stream while standing on a reed-covered bank.

-Mandarin ducks were chosen to replace the Chinese imperial dragon on the flag, in keeping with the British colonial tradition of using representative common local wildlife of a specific territory as the emblem on its colonial flag.
+Mandarin ducks were chosen to replace the Chinese imperial dragon badge, in keeping with the British colonial tradition of using representative common local wildlife from a specific territory as the emblem on a colonial flag.